Pulagam Chinnarayana

-Pulagam Chinnarayana is an Indian Telugu cinema journalist, film critic, lyricist, screenwriter, and public relations officer.
+Pulagam Chinnarayana is an Indian Telugu cinema journalist, film critic, screenwriter, lyricist, author and public relations officer.

 He has received multiple accolades, including two Nandi Awards for Best Book on Telugu Cinema for his works Aanaati Aanavaallu (2009) and Pasidi Thera (2015).
 He also won the Nandi Award for Best Film Critic in 2014.

 Career

 Films

 Chinnarayana has been working as public relations officer, dialogue writer, and lyricist for Telugu cinema.
 As he was acquainted with Puri Jagannadh during the film Badri, he worked on the film Itlu Sravani Subramanyam as a PRO for the first time.
 He then worked on Nuvvu Nenu, directed by Teja.
 He has been the permanent PRO for actors Ram Pothineni and Kartikeya Gummakonda.
 He turned lyricist with Mahesh, starring Sundeep Kishan.
 He turned dialogue writer with Prema Oka Maikam starring Charmy Kaur and has been penning dialogues for Yashoda starring Samantha Ruth Prabhu.

 Books

 Chinnarayana authored his first book Jandhya Marutham compiling 39 films directed by Jandhyala.
 It has a foreword written by actor Chiranjeevi, the first time he wrote foreword for a book.
 It was launched at State Art Gallery in Hyderabad organized by Hasam magazine.
 Actors Chiranjeevi and Rajendra Prasad attended the function, where the former launched the book.

 Chinnarayana then authored Aanaati Aanavaallu which had a foreword written by director Trivikram Srinivas.
 Within a month of release, all the copies of first print were sold out, and the publisher issued it for the second print.
 He won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh state government for this book, in 2009 and 2016 respectively.
 His next work Cine Poornodayam which was based on life of Edida Nageswara Rao, owner of Poornodaya Creations.
 Chinnarayana wrote Svarnayuga Sangeetha Darshakulu, which detailed the work of music directors between 1932 and 1982.
 It was proofread by singer S.P.
 Balasubrahmanyam, and music director M.M.
 Keeravani wrote the foreword for this book.
 Later, Chinnarayana came up with Pasidi Thera which was a compilation of details about 100 films and a sequel to Aanaati Aanavaallu and Cinema Venuka Storeelu which had background details of films made after 2000.
 Among them, he won Nandi Award for Best Book on Telugu Cinema from Andhra Pradesh State Government for Pasidi Thera, in 2016.
 Later, Chinnarayana authored Maya Bazar Madhura Smruthulu, a book on film Mayabazar by associating with Viswanatha Reddy, son of film's producer Nagi Reddy.
 Chinnarayana made a documentary to accompany the book and he got commendation from Vice President of India Venkaiah Naidu.